wookie41/neat/notes.md

--> Allow for empty fragment shader when loading material types (prepass) -> Material types don't verify if a shader with a given path exists -> fix that -> Create a separate pool for UPDATE_AFTER_BIND vulkan_renderer_resource_bind_group.odin -> Buffer upload code dependes on num frames in flight - the number of staging regions is created based on
+-> Allow for empty fragment shader when loading material types (prepass) -> Material types don't verify if a shader with a given path exists -> fix that -> Create a separate pool for UPDATE_AFTER_BIND vulkan_renderer_resource_bind_group.odin -> Buffer upload (and image upload) code dependes on num frames in flight - the number of staging regions is created based on
     on that and never touched again after the initial setup.
 Same goes for async transfer sync primitives.